 Please complete and submit an application form stating the area of work you are interested in.

-Please apply via the following:
+Please apply via the online application form.

 The OA Graduate Trainee to Supervisor (GT2SUP) Career Pathway

 Just graduating and looking for a career in archaeology?
 Come and join the OA Graduate Trainee to Supervisor Career Pathway.
 Made up of three individual CIfA approved training programmes, the Pathway will take you from graduating in archaeology or a related subject to being ready for promotion to Field Supervisor.

 Already in archaeology but not progressing as you would like?
 Come and join the GT2SUP Pathway; it is open to all new recruits - you will be automatically enrolled when you start with us, at the level appropriate to your experience and ability.

 The GT programme has been running since 2014, and during that time over 300 graduates have joined us.
 The programme presupposes little in the way of archaeological fieldwork skills - you will learn all of this on site under the watchful eye of your experienced mentors, many of whom will have been through the GT programme themselves.
 The programme lasts for six months, with scored milestones every six weeks and at the half-way point to check on your progress before final reviews.
 When, after 12 weeks, you earn the scores required to pass onto the second half of the programme, you will also receive a pay rise.
 When you complete the GT programme you will move onto the A2AS programme.

 The Archaeologist to Assistant Supervisor (A2AS) Programme